yijiechoo16163/PSC-python-hackathon-2024/SECURITY.md

 ## Supported Versions

 Currently, this project is in the R&D stage, and no official versions have been released yet.
-Security updates will be provided once the project reaches a stable release.

 ## Reporting a Vulnerability